ND1010/How-you-can-secure-your-android-app/README.md

 ### Encrypt your data

 -The Security library provides an implementation of the [security best practices](https://developer.android.com/topic/security/best-practices) related to reading and writing data at rest, as well as key creation and verification.

 -The library uses the builder pattern to provide safe default settings for the following security levels:
-	-**Strong security that balances great encryption and good performance.** This level of security is appropriate for consumer apps, such as banking and chat apps, as well as enterprise apps that perform certificate revocation checking.
+    - Strong security that balances great encryption and good performance.
+This level of security is appropriate for consumer apps, such as banking and chat apps, as well as enterprise apps that perform certificate revocation checking.
-	-**Maximum security.** This level of security is appropriate for apps that require a hardware-backed keystore and user presence for providing key access.
+    - Maximum security.
+This level of security is appropriate for apps that require a hardware-backed keystore and user presence for providing key access.

 ### Introduction